 Program overview

-The Double Degree - Honours Bachelor of Arts & Science - Interdisciplinary Studies - Human Nature & Bachelor of Education - Primary/Junior is a unique program offered at Lakehead University.
-This program is designed for students who wish to explore the intersection of arts and sciences while also preparing for a career in education.
-It combines a comprehensive study of human nature with essential pedagogical skills, ensuring graduates are well-equipped for various roles in education and related fields.
-The program emphasizes interdisciplinary learning, allowing students to draw connections between different disciplines and apply their knowledge in practical settings.
+The Double Degree - Honours Bachelor of Arts & Science - Interdisciplinary Studies - Human Nature & Bachelor of Education - Primary/Junior is a unique program designed for students who wish to explore the intersection of arts, science, and education.
+This program emphasizes a comprehensive understanding of human nature through interdisciplinary studies, preparing graduates for diverse career paths in education and related fields.
+Students will engage in a rich curriculum that combines theoretical knowledge with practical applications, ensuring a well-rounded educational experience.

-The program is structured as a six-year course of study, which includes a combination of interdisciplinary studies and education courses.
-The key features of the program structure are as follows:
+The program is structured as a six-year course of study, integrating both arts and education disciplines.
+Key features of the program structure include:

 • Program Length: Six years

-Additionally, students can choose to engage in various program options, such as co-op placements or internships, to gain real-world experience in their fields of study.
+Students are also encouraged to participate in various program options, such as co-op placements or internships, to gain practical experience in their field of study.

 Featured Experiences

-• Co-op placements that provide hands-on experience in educational settings.
+• Co-op placements that provide real-world experience in educational settings

-• Joint partner programs that enhance interdisciplinary learning.
+• Joint partner programs that allow collaboration with other educational institutions

 Career Options